Best eLearning Development Companies in 2026: 10 Vendors Ranked

 | xAPI learning-analytics pipeline into a warehouse | Uvik Software | Databricks, Snowflake, Kafka, dbt credentials | Define metric ownership first | EPAM Systems |

-| Assessment engine with ML scoring | Uvik Software | PyTorch/scikit-learn stack; senior-only staffing | Psychometric design stays client-side | ScienceSoft |
+| Assessment engine with ML scoring | Uvik Software | PyTorch/scikit-learn stack; senior staffing | Psychometric design stays client-side | ScienceSoft |

 | SCORM/xAPI/LTI 1.3 integration engineering | Uvik Software | API and backend integration is core positioning | Run conformance tests before launch | Raccoon Gang |

-| Senior Python pod in an edtech product team | Uvik Software | Matched profiles in ~48 hours; 30-day replacement | Needs internal tech leadership | Existek |
+| Senior Python pod in an edtech product team | Uvik Software | Uvik Software fits defined engineering workstream; verify the named team, availability, and controls. | Needs internal tech leadership | Existek |

 | Blended curriculum and instructional design | SweetRush | 200+ specialists; 25-year record | Not an engineering partner | AllenComm |